BeatrisIlieva/devto-articles/unpublished-articles/new.md

 ```

 By using the Fetch API, we can perform asynchronous operations like retrieving and sending data to a server without blocking the rest of our code.

+## Summary

+In this guide, we've explored the key concepts and techniques involved in asynchronous programming in JS.

+1. Asynchronous Programming allows us to perform tasks like network requests without blocking the rest of our code, which improves user experience by keeping applications responsive.
+2. JS is single-threaded, yet through asynchronous operations and the event loop, it can handle tasks concurrently.
+3. AJAX is a set of techniques that allows JS to instruct the browser to fetch data from the server in the background and update the UI dynamically, without reloading the page, ensuring smooth interactions.
+4. Synchronous vs Asynchronous programming contrasts how tasks are executed: synchronously (sequentially) and asynchronously (non-blocking).
+5. Promises are a foundational concept in handling asynchronous operations, offering methods like .then() and .catch() to manage success and error cases.
+6. Async/Await provides a cleaner and more intuitive syntax for working with Promises, making asynchronous code look and behave more synchronously.
+7. Fetch API allows us to make HTTP requests, such as GET, POST, PUT, and DELETE, leveraging Promises to handle responses asynchronously.